| Bet Option |

 The Stats Tab

 Every spin — manual, batch, or strategy race — updates statistics for all 50 bet options on one shared wheel.
 For each option you see its Occurrences (spins that matched it), Percentage Wins, and the Highest Consecutive Wins and Losses ever recorded — the streaks that make and break betting systems.
+The Expected Occurrences column computes what the count should be — spins × (winning numbers ÷ 38) — so for every bet you can compare what is with what should be at a glance.

 Run enough spins and watch each number converge toward 1 in 38 — about 2.63% — no matter what the last hundred spins looked like.
 That convergence is the whole lesson of this app.
+The Heat map toggle beneath the felt paints every bet option by how hot or cold it has run relative to its true odds — green is exactly on-odds, red runs hot, blue runs cold.
+Fresh wheels look wild; a million spins cool everything to green.

 The Strategy Tab

 Strategies are automated players.
 Add them to the roster, set the spin count and each entrant's starting chips, and press Race.
 Every racer bets against the identical sequence of spins — one shared wheel — so when two bankroll curves diverge, the cause is pure strategy, never luck.
 The same losing streak that ruins one system is survived, or exploited, by another, and you watch it happen on the chart.
+Set Races above 1 to repeat the whole race and see the distribution instead: bust rate, median, best, and worst finish for every strategy.
+One lucky race can flatter any system; a thousand tell the truth.

 The chart draws one line per strategy against the dashed starting-bankroll line.
 The leaderboard ranks racers by final chips — survivors above the busted — and reports each one's Peak, Max Drawdown (the deepest fall from a peak), and the spin its bankroll hit zero.
 A racer that can't cover its intended bet goes all-in with what remains; at zero chips it is out of the race.